Paul Langevin: Life

-Langevin is noted for his work on paramagnetism and diamagnetism, and devised the modern interpretation of this phenomenon in terms of spins of electrons within atoms.
+Langevin is noted for his work on paramagnetism and diamagnetism, and devised the modern interpretation of this phenomenon in terms of electron spin.
 His most famous work was in the use of ultrasound using Pierre Curie's piezoelectric effect.
-During World War I, he began working on the use of these sounds to detect submarines through echo location.
-However the war was over by the time it was operational.
+During World War I, he began working on the use of these sounds to detect submarines through echo location, though the war ended before the system became operational.
 During his career, Paul Langevin also spread the theory of relativity in academic circles in France and created what is now called the twin paradox.

 In 1898, he married Emma Jeanne Desfosses, and together they had four children, Jean, André, Madeleine and Hélène.